Academic Support

 Individual/Group Tuition sessions are charged at an extra cost, excepting those led by Learning Support Assistants.

-The provision made ensures that the majority of EAL students will be working towards the International GCSE (IGCSE) at the end of Year 11 (Some students may be in mainstream classes by this stage and will take the ordinary GCSE English qualification exam) IGCSE is an accepted entry qualification by most Colleges and Universities.
+The provision made ensures that the majority of EAL students will be working towards the International GCSE (IGCSE) at the end of Year 11 (Some students may be in mainstream classes by this stage and will take the ordinary GCSE English qualification exam) IGCSE is an entry qualification accepted by most colleges and universities.
 Students in the Sixth Form (Year 12 & 13) can be prepared for International English Language Testing System (IELTS).

 In Years 10 & 11EAL students who do not qualify for the mainstream (GCSE) classes follow the IGCSE English (English as an additional language option) course in a group specifically focused upon the IGCSE exam.
 There is no literature aspect in this course and there is an emphasis upon the practical use of English.
 In Years 12 & 13the individual or small group work continues and the course(s) are tailored to the individual needs and aptitude.
 Particular courses will be either IGCSE or IELTS – both recognised by universities and colleges.